AKK9/torrent-ip-checker/README.md

 ### Why?

-This provides a way for you to validate that your VPN or proxy is masking your real IP address without having to rely on untrusted websites.
+This provides a way for you to validate that your VPN or proxy is masking your real IP address.

-## Running locally
+## Local development

 ### Dependencies